cap-js-community/websocket/README.md

 }
 ```

-Event is broadcast to all clients in context of the event data `ID`.
+Event is only published to all clients in context of the event data of `ID`.

 The annotation can be used on multiple event elements setting up different event contexts in parallel,
 if event shall be broadcast/emitted into multiple contexts at the same time.